 Aboriginal and Torres Strait Islander women are strong advocates for equal rights, equal access, and justice.
 Their contributions are crucial to close the gap in health, education, and employment.

 Particularly relevant to the work we do at EPIC Assist is the fact Aboriginal and Torres Strait Islander people are 2 times more likely to be living with disability than other Australians, and 5 times more likely to experience mental illness.
 Mental wellbeing is particularly relevant for Aboriginal and Torres Strait Islander women, who experience mental health conditions at a higher rate than men (34% vs 25%, ABS 2014-15).

 We understand that to help close the gap on employment outcomes for Aboriginal and Torres Strait Islander people with disability, we must work together.

 We’re committed to keeping up our good work in supporting Aboriginal and Torres Strait Islander people into lasting employment.
-We benefit from the diverse and valuable insights, knowledge and perspectives of our employees, of whom 4% identify as an Aboriginal and Torres Strait Islander person, 1 in 4 have disability, and 66% are women.
+We benefit from the diverse and valuable insights, knowledge and perspectives of our employees, of whom 4% identify as an Aboriginal and Torres Strait Islander person, 1 in 3 have lived experience with disability, and 67% are women.

 NAIDOC Week is a great opportunity to reflect on how Aboriginal and Torres Strait Islander culture has shaped Australia, and continues to help us grown and learn as a society.
 Together we can create a better future where the contributions of Aboriginal and Torres Strait Islander people to our communities, and our workplaces are truly valued.